devsalmanquadri/musicwebsite/README.md

 # Music Website

-This project is a music website with a React frontend.
+This project is a music website built with HTML and CSS.
 It allows users to browse, play, and manage their favorite music tracks in a visually appealing and user-friendly interface.

 ## Features

 - **User-Friendly Interface:** Easy-to-navigate design with a focus on usability.
-- **React Frontend:** Built with React for a modern and responsive user experience.
 - **Music Player:** Integrated music player with play, pause, and skip functionalities.
 - **Music Library:** Browse and manage a library of music tracks.
 - **Responsive Design:** Optimized for various screen sizes, ensuring a seamless experience on any device.
+- **Modern Aesthetics:** Incorporates colorful backgrounds and sleek design elements for a modern look.

 ## Getting Started